“Artificial Intelligence” (AI) has become a buzzword in many technologically related discourses in the current times.

-Alexa and Bixby, come on top of the mind when one talks of using AI in developing smart homes.
+Alexa and Bixby come to the top of our minds when one talks of using AI in developing smart homes.
 However, these applications of AI are not just limited to these Smart-voice assistants.

-Thermostat devices that make use of AI to automatically adjust the temperature, AI applications that conserve energy by automatically switching on/off the lights based on human presence, smart speaker, apps that change the color of the light based on the time of the day, etc. are few of the applications where AI is being used to make the homes smarter.
+Thermostat devices that make use of AI to adjust the temperature automatically, AI applications that conserve energy by automatically switching on/off the lights based on human presence, smart speakers, apps that change the color of the light based on the time of the day, etc. are few of the applications where AI is being used to make the homes smarter.

 The AI being used is evolving, and more and more solutions are being developed that understand our behavior and function accordingly.

 Are you wondering where AI is used in input?